luke-Har/BitVec/README.md

 Simple immutable and stack-only version of BitArray.
+Can be used as a performant intermediary between BitArray instances.